Why is the death of a companion animal one of the most difficult loss for some people?

 • After the death of a companion animal there is no formal way to memorialize or opportunity to publicly mourn the loss and as a result many bereaved do not engage in commemorative services typically seen after human loss.
 This is a critical component to the grieving process in that a funeral/memorial service offers the opportunity to; express affection and gratitude to the deceased, provides emotional comfort, is an opportunity to share sorrow, talk about the loss, get sympathy and support from others, serves to concretize the loss, and assists in facilitating the grieving process.
 However, after the death of a beloved companion animal the healing aspect of memorializing are denied to the bereaved pet owner and this can have serious consequences on one’s ability to accept the finality of the death, further marginalizes the bereaved and creates a sense of isolation and aloneness that may not be experienced during human loss.

 In summary, because the relationship, the loss and the bereaved are disenfranchised and marginalized from commonly available social supports, there are fewer opportunities to express and resolve one’s grief.
-This experience of alienation from community support and resources sets the stage for a host of emotional and psychological symptoms associated with prolonged or Complicated Grief as discussed in my book; Beyond the Horizon: A Remembrance Journal for Healing the Loss of a Pet (2018).
+This experience of alienation from community support and resources sets the stage for a host of emotional and psychological symptoms associated with prolonged or Complicated Grief as discussed in my book; And I Love You Still… A Thoughtful Guide and Remembrance Journal for Healing the Loss of a Pet (2020).

-An excerpt from, “Beyond The Horizon: A Remembrance Journal for Healing the Loss of a Pet” (2018), Julianne C. Corbin, Ph.D.
+An excerpt from, “And I Love You Still… A Thoughtful Guide and Remembrance Journal for Healing the Loss of a Pet” (2020), Julianne C. Corbin, Ph.D.